linhvdse3101/projectmanagement/README.md

-change databse config and run
+change databse config at applicaton.properties and run with maven